-Massachusetts part-time grants is available for undergraduate Massachusetts residents with exceptional financial need, who are enrolled in between 6 credits to 12 credits each semester.
-The availability of the Part-Time Grant funding is limited.
+Massachusetts part-time grants is available for undergraduate Massachusetts residents with exceptional financial need, who are enrolled in half time .The availability of the Part-Time Grant funding is limited.
 Awards are generally made to those students who completed their FAFSA by May 1.